rbrown-65/Covid-19-Prediction-AI-System/README.md

 ## Using COVIDCARE Data, Machine Learning, Network Analysis, and Gemini LLM Explanation

-**Course:** HI823: Causal Analysis & Comparative Effectiveness
+**Course:** HI 823: Causal Analysis & Comparative Effectiveness
 **School:** George Mason University
 **Instructor:** Dr. Abdul Hafeez
 <sub>This project was prepared using course materials by Dr. Farrokh Alemi for the Comparative Effectiveness course at http://openonlinecourses.com/causalanalysis/ and starter code provided by TA Chandana Reddy Gajjala.
 ChatGPT was used for debugging, code organization, and repository setup support.</sub>
 **Project:** COVID-19 Home Diagnosis AI System
 **Author:** Rebekah Brown

 ---

 ## Objective

 The objective of this project was to develop and evaluate a COVID-19 prediction workflow using COVIDCARE survey data, DEMI knowledgebase-derived pairwise association processing, machine learning classifiers, and a Gemini-based explanation component.

+The final workflow was designed as an at-home screening-support system that estimates the probability of PCR-confirmed COVID-19 using information available before a clinic or emergency room visit.

 ---